confluentinc/examples/replicator-schema-translation/docs/index.rst

       # Destination Schema Registry should show one subject, i.e., the output should be ["testTopic.replica-value"]
       docker-compose exec connect curl http://destSchemaregistry:8086/subjects

-8. To complete the demo, reset both Schema Registries to ``READWRITE`` mode:
+8. To complete the demo, reset both Schema Registries to ``READWRITE`` mode, this completes the migration process:

    .. sourcecode:: bash

       docker-compose exec connect /etc/kafka/scripts/set_sr_modes_post_translation.sh

 .. tip:: This demo shows a `one-time migration` of schemas across self-managed clusters.
 To configure a
-         `continuous migration`, the last steps would be to keep the origin (source) |sr| in READONLY mode, and set the destination to READWRITE.
+         `continuous migration`, the last steps would be to set the origin (source) |sr| to READWRITE mode, and maintain the destination in IMPORT mode.
 Note that this would set up a "one-way" migration; that is, an active-to-passive |crep| setup.

 ========